What is happiness, and how can you be more happy? Experts from the happiest countries share their tips

 But is it really possible to quantify what, exactly, makes people in Finland and other top-ranking countries so happy?
 Meik Wiking — CEO of the Happiness Research Institute in Denmark and author of several wildly popular books on Danish lifestyle including “The Little Book of Hygge,” which helped popularize the Danish concept of cozy living and taking pleasure in small comforts — spends his days attempting to do just that.

-All five Nordic countries consistently rank in the top 10 on the World Happiness Report; Denmark, where Wiking is from, was named the second-happiest country this year.
+All five Nordic countries consistently rank in the top 10 on the World Happiness Report; Denmark, where Wiking is from, was named the second happiest this year.
 In an email to Yahoo News, Wiking said there are three main reasons why Finland, Denmark and other Nordic countries tend to rank so highly in happiness: work-life balance, taxes and trust.

 “The Nordic countries have some of the best balances between work and family life: short workdays, paid vacation, subsidized childcare, maternity and paternity leave,” Wiking said.

-Of taxes, Wiking said Nordic countries “convert their wealth into wellbeing” by investing in programs that enable all citizens “to thrive socially, physically and mentally.”
-Health care and care for the elderly is free, college is free, childcare is heavily subsidized and unemployment benefits are readily available for anyone who needs them.
+Of taxes, Wiking said Nordic countries “convert their wealth into wellbeing” by investing in programs that enable all citizens to “thrive socially, physically and mentally.”
+Health care and care for the elderly are free, college is free, child care is heavily subsidized and unemployment benefits are readily available for anyone who needs them.

 “In the Nordic countries, we also pay some of the highest taxes in the world.
 However, people in the Nordics often say that [we] are happy not despite the high taxes but because of them,” Wiking said.